UW-AMO/shape-parameters/README.md

 * Quantile Regularizer

    This example concerns about sparse recovery in compress-sensing.
 When the sparse signal have large percentage positive (or negative) components, quantile regularizer provide more freedom to obtain better result.

-* Total Quantile Regression

-	Error in variable model.
-Assume errors in A coming from a asymmetric distribution.